mathieucarbou/YaSolR/docs/manual.md

 **Default Settings**

 - `Proportional Mode`: `On Input`
-- `Kp`: `0.1`
-- `Ki`: `0.3`
-- `Kd`: `0.05`
 - `Output Min`: `-300`
 - `Output Max`: `4000`
 - `Noise Reduction`: `0`
+- `Setpoint`: `0`
+- `Kp`: `0.1`
+- `Ki`: `0.3`
+- `Kd`: `0.0`
+- `Trigger`: `New Measure`
 - `Real-time Data`: can be activated to see the PID action in real time in the graphs (but takes more resources)

-Here are some other values that seem to work well depending on the load, ZCD module, etc:

-- `Kp`: `0.3`, `Ki`: `0.6`, `Kd`: `0.1`
-- `Kp`: `0.3`, `Ki`: `0.4`, `Kd`: `0.1`

-You can simulate the PID parameters in the **[Online PID Simulator](https://mathieu.carbou.me/MycilaUtilities/simulator/)**
+I also did an **[Online PID Simulator](https://mathieu.carbou.me/MycilaUtilities/simulator/)** to help you understand how the PID is working and to test different settings.

 [![](assets/img/screenshots/pid_simulator.jpeg)](assets/img/screenshots/pid_simulator.jpeg)

-**Regular PID trigger**

-For example, if a new MQTT measurement comes and the PID detects that it should decrease step by step the load because the grid power has increased, then, if no new measurement is coming in the next 2 seconds, it will automatically continue to decrease step by step until a new measurement is received.
-Same applied if it has to increase the load.

-Such behavior will have 2 beneficial effect:

-1. The PID will be more likely to reach the setpoint faster since the PID loop will keep on sending corrections instead of stopping
-2. The PID constantly changing the power going to the load will also have an effect to trigger a new measurement.
-This is especially true for devices like Shelly, which are not sending updates if the power does not change.
-With Shellys this is possible to not have any update for more than 1 minute (which will then stop the routing).
-To counter that, the PID will continue slowly change the load so that the Shelly will see a power change and consequently send a MQTT event, which will refresh the PID.
-This allows a closed loop control without lacking measurement.

-> ##### TIP
->
-> If you find better settings, please do not hesitate to share them with the community.
->
-{: .block-tip }

-### PID Tuning

-The first thing to really understand about a router / diverter is that **its efficiency is directly linked to the frequency of measurements and the speed of reaction of the router**.
-The faster the router will react to a change in grid power, the better it will truly optimize the self-consumption.

-For example, a JSY (connected or remote) can provide several measurements per second and the router will react directly to these changes.
-So a change of grid power is immediately detected and corrected to adjust the routed power.

-At the opposite, if your measurements are coming from MQTT at an infrequent rate (typical for Home Assistant), the router will only react to past measurements and will apply corrections based on some old data.
-So it will create consumption and export peaks because the computed correction a few seconds ago is not valid anymore.

-Whether measurements are frequent or not, the PID controller will try to adapt to the situation in order to smooth grid power and avoid as much as possible oscillations.
-If no measurement is received for a long time (2 seconds), the PID controller will be called again with the last measurement which will have the effect to slowly continuing to apply the same correction until a new measurement is received.

-YaSolR supports two modes for the proportional and derivative terms:
+#### Proportional Mode

+Determines how the PID proportional term (Kp) is calculated.

-- `On Error`: the proportional and derivative terms are based on the error (difference between setpoint and measured value)
+1. `On Error`: the proportional term is based on the error (difference between setpoint and measured value): `P = Kp * error`

-- `On Input`: the proportional and derivative terms are based on the measured value differences (grid power)
+2. `On Input`: the proportional term is based on the measured value differences (grid power): `P += Kp * (last_measured - measured)`

-In most cases, `On Input` mode is preferred because it avoids overshoots (going beyond the setpoint) and is more stable.
+`On Error` is the classic way to compute the proportional term, but it can create overshoots (going beyond the setpoint) and oscillations more than `On Input`.
-This is the default mode used in YaSolR, but you can try the other mode if you want and see what is happening live in the graphs.
+`On Input` is usually preferred for a router since it helps avoid overshoots and is more stable around setpoint.

+You definitely need to test.

+When `Trigger` is set to `New Measure`, I found best results with `On Input`.
+When `Trigger` is set to `Interval`, I found best results with `On Error`.

-#### Clamping
+#### Clamping (Output Min/Max)

-A PID Controller usually offers an anti-windup mechanism to avoid the integral term to grow too much when the output is saturated (for example, to much consumption or too much solar production so the dimmer is set at 0% or 100%).

-In the case of YaSolR, the clamping is done with `Output Min` and `Output Max` values.
+These are the minimum and maximum output values of the PID controller in order to clamp it.

 - `Output Min`: the minimum output value of the PID controller (negative values are allowed).
-  It should be set to a value lower than your setpoint.
+  It should be set to a value lower than your setpoint, but not too close to let room for the PID to work.
   The idea is to allow the PID Controller to continue to work in the range of [`Output Min`, `Setpoint`] to smooth any sudden change but this min value should still be close to the setpoint in order for the PID to react quickly.

-- `Output Max`: same thing but in relationship to the load.
+- `Output Max`: same thing but in relationship your maximum routed power.
 If you have a 3kW load, you can set it to 4000W for example.
   It should be set to a value higher than your maximum load power.

-#### Proportional on measurements (input)

-**YaSolR PID controller is using by default proportional on measurements**.

-- Kp: the proportional gain, is used to control the weight of the integral of errors
-- Ki: the integral gain, is used to control the weight of the integral of input differences
-- Kd: the derivative gain, is used to control the weight of the error

-**Effects:**

-- Increasing Ki will make the controller react more strongly to changes but too much increase will create oscillations
-- Increasing Kp will make the controller slowdown
-- Increasing Kd will make the controller react more strongly to a sudden change of grid power
+  But if your solar production is lower than your load, then use your solar production.
+  For example, if you have a 3kW load but only 2kW of solar production, set it to 2000W because this is not likely that you will even be able to route 2000W to the load.

-#### Noise Reduction Filter
+#### Noise Reduction

-YaSolR provides a noise reduction filter to smooth the input signal of the PID controller.
+YaSolR provides a noise reduction filter (EMA) to smooth the input signal of the PID controller.
 This can be beneficial in some cases where the grid power measurement is noisy and creates oscillations in the PID output.

 **The valus is set to 0% by default (no filtering).**